hashicorp/packer/website/source/docs/builders/osc-bsusurrogate.html.md

 This is all done in your own Outscale account.
-This builder will create temporary key pairs, security group rules, etc., that provide it temporary access to the instance while the image is being created.
+This builder will create temporary key pairs, security group rules, etc., that provide it temporary access to the virtual machine while the image is being created.

 ## Configuration Reference